Running Effectiveness and race planning

 Your threshold is a ‘phase transition’ over a narrow range of intensities, with lots of metabolic changes occurring at different rates and in parallel.
 And your Threshold Power is an intensity that’s within (or close to) the phase transition.

-In this context, any of the three most commonly used protocols can produce a usable Threshold Power.
+In this context, any of the three most commonly used models can produce a usable Threshold Power.

 𝐖𝐡𝐢𝐜𝐡 𝐬𝐡𝐨𝐮𝐥𝐝 𝐲𝐨𝐮 𝐮𝐬𝐞?